flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 - The data-bus is _at least_ 64-bit wide: in the next sections of the article, you'll see it's **much wider** than that, but for now, keep in mind that transferring 64-bit words **won't penalise performance**.
 - The address bus is 64-bit wide: in theory, the CPU can access up to **16 exabytes of memory**.
 Now, in practice, this is very costly if the machine doesn't house all that memory.
 So, modern CPUs delegate addressing to the Memory Management Unit (MMU) to provide more uses to the address bus.

 Finally, the PPU implements the **PowerPC ISA version 2.02**, including optional opcodes for floating-point square root [@cpu-prog_tut, p.
 23].
 It's also been extended with a group of SIMD instructions called **Vector/SIMD Multimedia Extension** (VMX).
-On the other side, some elements are missing from the original specification, such little-endian mode (in fact, Cell only operates in big-endian) and just a handful of opcodes.
+On the other side, some elements are missing from the original specification, such as little-endian mode (in fact, Cell only operates in big-endian) and just a handful of opcodes.

 #### PPU's building blocks {.tabs-close}